Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Results and Discussion

-The parameters used for PINNs and FNO are presented in detail in tables~\ref{tab:pinn_paras} and \ref{tab:fno_paras}.
-All training were performed on a workstation equipped with an NVIDIA GeForce RTX 5090 GPU, 24 GB RAM, and running PyTorch 2.11 with CUDA 12.8.
-As shown, the training of FNO is much faster than that of PINN; the former requires only $\approx 15$ minutes, while the latter takes more than 2 hours.
-This indicates that FNO is approximately 8 times faster than PINN, which is consistent with the findings reported by~\cite{li2020fourier}.
-The loss performance for PINNs and FNO is shown in Fig.~\ref{fig:lr_PINN} and \ref{fig:lr_FNO}, respectively.
-Approximately 20,000 epochs are required for PINNs to converge, while 500 epochs are sufficient for FNO.
-This indicates that PINNs require more epochs to converge and its learning process exhibits more fluctuations.
-Since training for more epochs is time-consuming, the FNO algorithm is significantly more efficient than the PINNs, as summarized in tables~\ref{tab:pinn_paras} and \ref{tab:fno_paras}.
-Table~\ref{tab:pinn_learning_params} lists the learned parameters from the final epoch of the PINNs.
-It can be seen that the thrust force is the primary factor influencing the wake dynamics.
-Furthermore, compared to the fixed case, the floating turbine experiences a stronger thrust force.
+The parameters used for PINNs and FNOs are presented in detail in Tables~\ref{tab:pinn_paras} and \ref{tab:fno_paras}.
+All training was performed on a workstation equipped with an NVIDIA GeForce RTX 5090 GPU, 24 GB RAM, and running PyTorch 2.11 with CUDA 12.8.
+As shown, the training of FNOs is much faster than that of PINNs; the former requires only $\approx 15$ minutes, while the latter takes more than 2 hours.
+This indicates that FNOs are approximately 8 times faster than PINNs.
+The loss convergence behaviors of PINNs and FNOs for different cases are presented in Fig.~\ref{fig:lr_PINN} and Fig.~\ref{fig:lr_FNO}, respectively.
+A distinct difference in optimization stability and efficiency can be observed.
+The PINN framework exhibits more fluctuations over 20,000 epochs, indicating a complex and difficult optimization landscape driven by competing gradients between data-fitting objectives and physics-based (Navier–Stokes equation) constraints.
+In contrast, while the FNO model displays intermittent spikes due to the stochastic nature of the Adam optimizer and the Cosine Annealing scheduler, its overall loss decay is significantly smoother and more stable.
+Specifically, FNO achieves convergence within approximately 500 epochs, representing a 40-fold reduction in computational iterations compared to PINNs.
+This rapid convergence highlights the efficacy of operator-learning paradigms in capturing the mapping between flow fields and wake dynamics with superior efficiency.